It’s about 2.5 miles from the centre of town: this corresponds to about a ten minute cycle into town.

 There is also a direct bus from Girton to the Station – the 1A – but this bus has a rather restricted timetable, and is designed for commuters to London (meaning it runs early in the morning and late at night.

-For those who want to make it to a night out, or just want to make their lives easy, you can take a taxi.
-Cambridge has an Uber service, and two licensed taxi services, Panther and CamCabs.
-Taxis into town cost approximately £8 (£11 if you are in a group of 5 or more), but Girton has a culture of travelling together, which cuts the cost.
+For those planning a night out (or who just want to make their lives easy) you can take a taxi.
+Cambridge has an Uber service and two licensed taxi services, Panther and CamCabs.
+Taxis into town cost approximately £8 (£11 if you are in a group of 5 or more).
+Girton students often like to travel together, which cuts the cost.